-In addition to being a node provider, Moralis has many exciting features that distinguish it from other Alchemy alternatives.
-Furthermore, Moralis allows users to add or create new dApp features with nothing but a single line of code.
+Moralis has many exciting features that distinguish it from other Alchemy alternatives.
+Furthermore, Moralis allows users to add or create powerful Web3 features with nothing but a single line of code.
 As such, it has a comprehensive 360-degree approach to Web3 development.
-What’s more, its cross-chain infrastructure is unmatched by today’s node provider standards.
+What’s more, its cross-chain infrastructure is unmatched.

 A Standout Among Alchemy Alternatives

 Aside from being a node provider and one of the Alchemy alternatives, Moralis offers the following:

 - Seamless “Sync” feature, allowing you to sync and index smart contract events without a hitch.

 - Fully integrated Web3 authentication using MetaMask or other Web3 wallets.